Skip to content

 Annual renewal of practising certificates

-Payment of the prescribed fee may be made either by:-
+Payment of the prescribed fee may be made by one of the following ways:-

 (a)